 A Few Good Men (1992)

-One of the most memorable movie scenes ever comes from this flick — and it wasn't even Tom Cruise's line that capped it off.
+One of the most memorable movie scenes ever comes from this flick — and it wasn't even Tom Cruise's line that capped it.
 That's OK — if you've got to play second fiddle to someone, let it be Jack Nicholson.

 Jerry Maguire (1996)

 This is the epitome of mid-1990s movies.
-Tom Cruise stars as Tom Cruise.
-Renee Zellweger is the new hotness of the decade.
-(Or the back half of it, anyway.)
+Tom Cruise stars as Tom Cruise in love.
+Renee Zellweger does her schtick.
 Cameron Crowe does his thing with the script and behind the camera.

 And it has that Sorkin-esque speech that feels like it was made for Tom Cruise.
 Plus Cuba Gooding Jr. in a role that makes you wonder where the rest of his career went.